Ludrak/SnowCrash/level02/README.md

 ----r--r-- 1 flag02 level02 8302 Aug 30  2015 level02.pcap
 ```

-Pcap files are snapshots of a network sniff, it contains the data exchanged between multiples machines on a specific network.
+Pcap files are snapshots of a network sniff, it contains some data that had been exchanged between multiples machines on a specific network.

 </br>
 </br>